 More people in the UK choose cremation rather than burial.
 This may be influenced by cost, as cremation is usually cheaper.
 Religious, cultural, and family reasons, or having a family burial plot, may also play a role.
-People choosing a direct cremation has been consistently higher since the Covid 19 pandemic.

 4.1 Cremation